 Fair value represents the price at which a financial instrument could be exchanged in an orderly market, in an arm's length transaction between knowledgeable and willing parties who are under no compulsion to act.
+Marketable securities are classified as fair value through profit or loss.
 Financial assets and liabilities recorded at fair value in the consolidated statement of financial position are measured and classified in a hierarchy consisting of three levels for disclosure purposes.
 The three levels are based on the priority of the inputs to the respective valuation technique.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 An asset or liability's classification within the fair value hierarchy is based on the lowest level of significant input to its valuation.
 The input levels are defined as follows: